ObsComp/ServerTools-CountryBan/README.md

 This mod will add the ability to automatically ban clients that join your server from specific countries<br> Use ISO country codes to designate which countries are banned<br>
 Setup is done through the console using various commands<br>
-st-cb add {EOS} will add a user by their EOS id to the immunity list<br>
+st-ctb add {EOS} will add a user by their EOS id to the immunity list<br>
-help st-cb gives more information on the available console commands<br>
+help st-ctb gives more information on the available console commands<br>
 <br>
 Installation: <br>
 Unpack the latest release <br>